GoogleCloudPlatform/cloud-hackathons/hacks/conv-agents-intro/solutions.md

     1. Click the **CREATE** button
     1. Now it brings you back to the table of Data Stores.

-> **NOTE**: Your new data store can take 10+ minutes to fully ingest all of the PDF documents.
+> **Note** Your new data store can take 10+ minutes to fully ingest all of the PDF documents.
 Click into your new data store in the table of Data Stores, and then click on the Activity tab to watch the ingestion progress.

 1. When your data store is ready, go back to the Tools screen, select your new **HR Policy Documents** tool
 1. Once again, click the **Add data stores** link in the middle of the page.